MakeSchool-Tutorials/html-portfolio/P11-contact-me-part2/content.md

 Each function is called depending on the response from Formspree.
 If there is an error in the response, then the error function will be called.
 If the request responds with success, then the success function will be called.

 > [action]
 > Add the error and success functions to your AJAX call.
 Add an alert function into each one with a descriptive message.
+> Let's also remove our form data on success by resetting the values to empty strings.
+Select the form using jQuery and then use the [find](https://api.jquery.com/find/) function to select the email and message class.
+Chain the **val** function at the end passing it an empty string.
+This will set the selected elements to empty strings, effectively clearing our content.
-Try submitting your form afterwards.
+> Try submitting your form afterwards.

 ![Error on submit](./5-error-on-submit.png "Error on submit")